 Again, I’ll begin with employees who work individually or with others in a dedicated workspace.
 As listed in the Facilities Matrix, enclosed offices and open workstations are the principal furniture and facility elements needed for this work practice.

-This furniture and facility is required to provide both acoustic and visual privacy for an employee spending the majority of his or her time intensely focused on the assigned task.
-For open workstations, privacy partitions should be no less than six feet tall and provided with glass at the top to allow light to penetrate the workstation.
+This furniture and facility must provide acoustic and visual privacy for employees who spend most of their time intensely focused on the assigned task.
+For open workstations, privacy partitions should be no less than six feet tall and have a glass at the top to allow light to penetrate the workstation.

-As implied by the term “dedicated” this type of furniture or facility would be provided on a 1:1 ratio; one workstation for each employee.
-Of the three work practice categories, this category requires furniture and facilities that are the most similar to those previously provided in a traditional office.
+As implied by the term “dedicated,” this type of furniture or facility would be provided on a 1:1 ratio; one workstation for each employee.
+Of the three work practice categories, this category requires furniture and facilities most similar to those previously provided in a traditional office.

 The following layout and illustration depict examples of a typical assigned workstation layout for this work practice type when applied to 30 staff members.
 This layout includes 30 open workstations that allow for individual work that requires concentration.
-The workstations are also supplemented with extra chairs for small meetings and individual storage.
-The overall neighborhood also has two areas for file storage and two small and formal conferencing areas.
+The workstations are supplemented with extra chairs for small meetings and personal storage.
+The neighborhood also has two areas for file storage and two small and formal conferencing areas.

 8’ X 8’ Workstations for 30 Staff Members - Furniture and Facilities

 Next, I’ll look at the furniture and facilities required for employees who work in small groups or larger teams in multiple locations within the organization.